EmanuelEvangelista/le-dome-restaurant/README.md

 # Le Dôme — Restaurant Booking App

 ## Description
 Le Dôme is a restaurant booking application built with React and Vite.
 It allows users to browse specials, read testimonials, view the menu, add items to a cart, and create/confirm reservations.
-Reservation data, user info, and cart data are persisted in localStorage.
+Reservation data, user info, and cart data are persisted in `localStorage`.

 ## Features
 - Home page with introduction, featured specials, and testimonials.